trbflxr/ksl/doc/guide/dev/control_panel.md

 ![devtools_mod_register](../../images/devtools_mod_register.png)

+> [!NOTE]
-> **Note:** Almost every parameter have a tooltip.
+> Almost every parameter have a tooltip.
 If you are not sure what it do just hover a mouse over it for a sec.

 Here you can: